ProjetPP/PPP-QuestionParsing-Grammatical/documentation/General_review.md

 * How much did Mercury spend on advertising in 1993?
 * How far is Yaroslavl from Moscow?
 * What effect does a prism have on light?
+* Where was the movie "Somewhere in Time" filmed?
+* What city is Purdue University in?
+* Who is the author of the book, "The Iron Lady : A Biography of Margaret Thatcher"?
+* What U.S. state is Fort Knox in?

 ## Todo